DAISYCHEBET/Hybrid-Movie-Recommender-TF-IDF-XGBoost-/README.md

 Hybrid Recommendation

-Movies are ranked based on both cosine similarity (TF-IDF) and model predictions (XGBoost).
+Movies are ranked using both cosine similarity (TF-IDF) and model predictions (XGBoost).

-This ensures recommendations are not only similar in description but also optimized by learned patterns.
+This ensures recommendations are both semantically similar and machine learning optimized.

 🚀 Project Workflow